Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Experiments

 \subsection{Main Results}

 We report comprehensive evaluation results on RibInst from rib instance detection and segmentation.
-Besides, we validate the performance generality of our framework on CTSpine1K and FLARE22 datasets, and report the segmentation performances compared with several strong baseline methods.
+Besides, we validate the performance generality of our framework on CTSpine1K and FLARE22 datasets, and report the segmentation performances compared to several strong baseline methods.
+We calculate $p$-values using the results of our method as a reference to assess the statistical significance of the differences between the baseline methods and our method, employing a paired $t$-test. $p < 0.05$ indicates a statistical significant improvement.